 There are several individuals whose haplotype is significantly different from any of the established tribal haplotypes we have identified.
-While they are listed in the main results spreadsheet at Family Tree and at the end of the Other Clusters tab in Spreadsheet A, their alleles do not match any of these ancestral haplotypes closely enough, nor is their TMRCA close enough to other participants, to be able to identify the tribe to which they belong at this time.
+While they are listed in the main results spreadsheet at Family Tree and at the end of the Other Clusters tab in our Spreadsheet, their alleles do not match any of these ancestral haplotypes closely enough, nor is their TMRCA close enough to other participants, to be able to identify the tribe to which they belong at this time.
 We await the addition of new participants to broaden our database and hopefully identify more of the O'Donoghue tribes.

 Please contact us about any unintended errors/omissions.
 As new information is added to the link, it will be noted in blue to identify it as new material.